 Group Benefit Plans with Online Doctor Visits and Prescriptions

-Three Canadian insurance carriers are ahead of the curve – making group benefit plans with online doctor visits and prescriptions available to companies with as few as 2 employees.
-Employers can now elect to upgrade their plans and include access to healthcare professionals 24/7.
-So employees and their families may get a diagnosis, prescriptions, specialist or lab referrals – online – from the comfort of their own home or workplace.
+Three Canadian insurance carriers are ahead of the curve; now offering group benefit plans with online doctor visits and prescriptions to companies with as few as 2 employees.
+Employers can elect to upgrade their plans and include access to healthcare professionals 24/7.
+So employees and their families may get a diagnosis, prescriptions, specialist or lab referrals online, from the comfort of their own home or workplace.

 What are the benefits to the employer and/or the employees?
 Not surprisingly, a BC study showed significant benefits among patients who chose an online physician visit over an in-person visit: